Three Reasons to Consider a Multi-Cloud Strategy

 When you make the leap to cloud computing, you’ll likely find yourself learning new lingo when choosing the right solution.
 Containers.
 Permissions.
 Deployment.
 And maybe even the term, “multi-cloud strategy.”
 What exactly does that mean?

-Do you even need a multi-cloud strategy?
+Do you even need a multi-cloud strategy in your cloud digital transformation?
 It depends.

 Are you interested in working with only one cloud provider, or do you want the power of different providers backing your cloud infrastructure, data and collaborative apps?